minprog/webprogrammeren/Project/20 Plan/10 Proposal.md

    ![Check Initialize this repository with a README](readme.png)

-2. Clone the repository to your computer using **git**.
-Don't know how?
-Head to the [reference](/reference/git)!

-3. Edit the plain text document called **README.md**.
+2. Edit the plain text document called **README.md**.
 The **.md** extension indicates its *Markdown* formatting style.
 Have you never written Markdown before?
 Refer to the [reference](/reference/markdown) for more information.
 Write your proposal in that document.

    The proposal document should be well-written and clearly formatted.
 Do not forget to include a title, your name, and a paragraph summary of the application goals at the top.

-4. As you will need to include some sketches into your proposal, put these images in a **doc** folder inside your repository.
-(Use exactly that name, for standards' sake!)
+3. As you will need to include some sketches into your proposal, put these images in your repository.

-5. Discuss the contents of your with fellow students and the teaching crew *before* handing it in!
+4. Discuss the contents with fellow students and the teaching crew *before* handing it in!

-6. Now, copy the URL of the GitHub page for your project and submit it below.
+5. Now, copy the URL of the GitHub page for your project and submit it below.
 It will be in this format: <https://github.com/stgm/project>.

 > Don't commit any code yet!
 Your repository should be clean for us to read, containing the **README.md**, a **doc** folder (exactly that name), pictures in the **doc** folder, and nothing else.